Why Zoom, Teams, and Google Meet Notetakers Fall Short for Accounting Firms

 But most firms don't live in a single platform.
 Your clients might book on Zoom one day and show up on Teams the next.
 And let's not forget the kitchen-table meetings, phone calls, and in-person catchups that never make it onto a calendar.

-Native notetakers can’t follow you across platforms or into real life.
+Native notetakers can't follow you across platforms — or into real life.
+If a conversation doesn't happen on their platform, it doesn't exist.

 Notes Get Lost in the Shuffle